Dark Light

 Financial support for a common infrastructure is granted for one year.
 The maximum budget allocated per infrastructure is $30,000.
 Upon demonstration of high performance, the amount allocated may be higher.
 In all cases, the amount of the grants will depend on the availability of funds.
 This funding is renewable upon submission of a duly completed renewal application (the scientific report is now included in the renewal application).

-* If these dates fall on a Friday or Saturday, the candidate will have until Monday evening to send their application to the RRSV.
+* If these dates fall on a Friday, Saturday or Sunday, the candidate will have until Monday evening to send their application to the VSRN.

 Renewal request

-Additional information will be sent to each manager eligible for the 2024 renewal
+Additional information will be sent to each manager eligible for the renewal.

 Useful links